 27. Where the Internal Audit function is outsourced to an external provider, Internal Audit’s work should be subject to the same quality assurance work as the in-house functions.
 The results of this quality assurance work should be presented to the Audit Committee at least annually for review.

-28. In addition, the Audit Committee should obtain an independent and objective external assessment at appropriate intervals.
+28. In addition, the Audit Committee should obtain an independent and objective external assessment at appropriate intervals, irrespective of the size of the organisation.
 This could take the form of periodic reviews of elements of the function, or a single review of the overall function.
-The conformity of Internal Audit with the recommendations included in this guidance should be explicitly included in this evaluation.
-The Chairman of the Audit Committee should oversee and approve the appointment process for the independent assessor.
+In any event, the Internal Audit function as a whole should as a minimum be subject to a review at least every five years, as set out in the International Professional Practice Framework for Internal Audit.
+The conformity of Internal Audit with this guidance should be explicitly included in this evaluation.
+The Chair of the Audit Committee should oversee and approve the appointment process for the independent assessor.

 29. Nature and purpose of the relationship